Jul 18, 2017

 The saying goes that the only things certain in life are death and taxes.
 But when couples divorce, tax ramifications that can be a financial “kiss of death” if ignored.

 A key part of Alpha’s divorce mediation program is to carefully identify these tax issues for our clients.
 This ensures our couples have a true picture of their financial situation after the divorce dust has settled.
-We are fortunate to work hand in hand with Scott Rudolph, who is a CPA specializing in divorce tax implications.

 Here are three important topics that show why tax concerns matter during divorce: